Education

 You can expect:

-- support for attending conferences and publishing research;
+• support for developing as a researcher, including attending conferences and publishing research;

 Qualification, course duration and attendance options